Privacy Policy

 Who we share your personal information with and why

-Please note that we may share your information with third parties who provide services to us on our behalf including but not limited to postal services, document storage facilities, IT service providers such as cloud providers of software, companies who help us manage our electronic communications with you.
+Please note that we may share your information with third parties who provide services to us on our behalf including but not limited to postal services, document storage facilities, IT service providers such as cloud providers of software, ticketing providers and companies who help us manage our electronic communications with you.
 We will share personal information with law enforcement or other authorities if required by applicable law.
 We will not share your information with any other third party.

 Such countries do not have the same data protection laws as the United Kingdom and EEA.
 Any transfer of your personal information will be subject to appropriate or suitable relevant safeguards.